Pushal Saffron, 100% pure saffron from Persian carefully hand-picked and selected. Ideal for paellas and risottos.

 Laboratory analysis (ISO 3632):

-Crocine: compound that gives colour to saffron and used as indicator of its quality.
+Crocine: a compound that gives color to saffron and is used as an indicator of its quality.

 Picocrocine: compound responsible for the bitter taste.

 Safranal: compound responsible for the aroma, is an effective anticonvulsant and antidepressant, and shows high antioxidant activity (cytotoxicity against cancer cells).

 Humidity: Moisture decreases the flavor, the aroma, and the shelf-life.